Skincare for Gen Z: Build a Routine That Actually Works

 Step 1: Cleansing That Doesn't Compromise

 The cornerstone of effective Gen Z skincare is proper cleansing without barrier disruption.
-Unlike previous generations who grew up with harsh, stripping cleansers, today's approach prioritizes microbiome preservation.
-What works: Low-pH, sulfate-free cleansers that remove impurities without disrupting your skin's protective acid mantle.
-What doesn't: Despite their popularity on social media, harsh physical exfoliants and cleaning devices can damage young skin's natural barrier, potentially worsening acne and sensitivity rather than improving it.
+Use low-pH, sulfate-free cleansers that remove impurities without disrupting your skin's protective acid mantle.
+Avoid harsh physical exfoliants and cleaning devices that can damage young skin's natural barrier.

 -